 JF: Well, life is about exchange, no?
 So if one is taking music without paying for it, I think it’s an imbalance, an incomplete exchange.
 The black market and the idea of free music directly hurts the artists.
 In fact, it directly hurts the very artists one appreciates.
 It is interesting to me to see how even when small choices are out of balance, larger systems fall out of balance.
 Like when we don’t vote.
 When you buy music, you are voting for it, you are saying you want it to exist.
 If you don’t, the opposite is true.

 ZONA: And Musical Press and their journalist?

 JF: I seem to prefer the kind of journalist whose approach is do be descriptive more than opinionated.
 And I think what you are doing is wonderful, Simon, exploring the context and thought of an artist to better understand the work.
-You must be a fan of Glenn Gould.
 Thank you for the interesting questions.